everydaycookingtips.com

 Sheet Pan Chicken Potatoes

-A simple and delicious one-pan meal featuring crispy chicken and roasted potatoes, perfect for a weeknight dinner.
+A simple, one-pan meal featuring juicy chicken thighs and crispy roasted potatoes, seasoned with herbs and garlic for a flavorful and easy dinner.

 Prep : 10 Total : 25 minutes